Customer Disruption Management Handling

 Add extra info in the order details, so customers are aware of check-in issues.
 Include a link to an article or contact CS.

-Corrective Solution
+Corrective Handling

 For relocation, tiket.com should match hotels by class, location, and facilities.
 This way, if users need to be relocated.

-It’s like predicting which hotels users might have considered before booking Hotel X
+It’s like predicting which hotels users might have considered before booking Hotel X.

 Bypass the standard Customer Service SOP for urgent cases by eliminating repetitive verification steps (such as asking for Order ID and customer details) through automatic backend attachment of customer information, enabling faster response times and a more seamless support experience during high-priority situations.